 The Barker Dam loop is a small, short nature trail that winds through an impressive series of boulders at the southern end of the Wonderland of Rocks.
 This is a very popular area for both hikers, strollers, and rock climbers alike — and for good reason.
 The path is easy, the elevation gain is negligible, and the scenery is outstanding.
-This was the last trail I did on the way out of Joshua Tree — and getting there as the sun sets adds an extra highlight to the layers of giant boulders along the way.
+Plus — there aren’t many other places where you have the chance to see some beautiful reflections of the Joshua Tree rock formations in still water.

 From here, the nature trail opens up into a wide, flat valley, surrounded by the trademark rock formations of Joshua Tree on all sides.
 The trail makes a wide circle through the valley, passing several interpretive plaques along the way.
 There are also some well-marked petroglyphs which, unfortunately, were painted over to make them more visible.